kriti88/CapstoneSparkify/Readme.md

 4. Passive text detection (auditory cue on text detection, perhaps with additional information encoded in the tone and volume)

 The user experience could also be improved significantly by using MXNet, which is a deep learning library that is better optimized for mobile devices than TensorFlow.
 The speedup wouldn’t be enough for running text extraction on the device, but it would reduce the classification delay significantly.

+UNDERSAMPLING: HOW IT HELPED?
+Dealing with imbalanced datasets in this project required strategies such as using classification algorithms or balancing classes in the training data (data preprocessing) before providing the data as input to the machine learning algorithm.Undersampling helped to balance class distribution by randomly eliminating majority class examples.This is done until the majority and minority class instances are balanced out.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>